 Smartwatches: Our Verdict and Recommendations

-Three top smartwatches – the Apple Watch Sport, our Gold Award winner; the Moto 360, our Silver Award Winner; and the Huawei Watch, our Bronze Award Winner – stood out in comparison to other smartwatches, mostly due to their design, battery life and wide range of features.
+Three top smartwatches – the Apple Series 2, our Gold Award winner; the Apple Watch Series 1, our Silver Award Winner; and the Moto 360, our Bronze Award Winner – stood out in comparison to other smartwatches, mostly due to their design, battery life and wide range of features.

-The Apple Watch Sport is stylish, lightweight and has the best-looking display compared to any other smartwatch.
-It also has standout features that separate it from others, including a digital crown you twist to scroll through pages, rather than swiping on the watch's small screen.
+The Apple Watch is stylish, lightweight and has the best-looking display compared to any other smartwatch.
+It also has standout features that separate it from others, including being entirely waterproof and a digital crown you twist to scroll through pages, rather than swiping on the watch's small screen.
 It also has a taptic engine, which vibrates and gives you different feedback as notifications and reminders come in.